EricFalkenberg/VVaaS/README.md

 ```

 ### Deployment
 Find the IP of the host you want to install to and pass it to `deploy_vvaas`.
+The `raspi_tools` suite has a binary for doing this automatically assuming a Raspberry Pi is connected to the network.
 ```
 Usage: deploy_vvaas [OPTIONS] IP